The 4477th Test and Evaluation Squadron (4477th TES) was a squadron in the United

 WASHINGTON, Nov.
 13, 2006 – After decades of secrecy,the Air Force today acknow-

-ledged that it flew Communist-built fighters at the Tonopah Test Range north-west of Las
+ledged that it flew Communist-built fighters at the Tonopah Test Range north-west of Las Vegas,

-Vegas, from 1977 through 1988, the program, known as Constant Peg, saw U.S. Air Force,
+from 1977 through 1988, the program, known as Constant Peg, saw U.S. Air Force, Navy, and

 Brig.
 Gen. Hawk Carlisle [1], commander of the 3rd Wing at Elmendorf Air Force Base,